Who to contact for travel support

 It is also vitally important to make contact with your vet, especially if you are planning to take your dog abroad.
 Veterinary practices should have access to at least one vet who is an Official Veterinarian (OV) who has the knowledge and skills to prepare a dog owner for travel abroad.

-Your guide or assistance dog will need to have a European PETS passport for any trips made outside of the UK, including the Republic of Ireland.
-The process of obtaining the passport also means your dog will be vaccinated against rabies and will be required to have a tapeworm treatment prior to re-entry into the UK.
+Your guide or assistance dog will need to have an Animal Health Certificate in England, Scotland or Wales or PETS passport in Northern Ireland for any trips made outside of the UK, including the Republic of Ireland.
+The process of obtaining health certification or a passport also means your dog will be vaccinated against rabies and will be required to have a tapeworm treatment prior to re-entry into the UK.

 The rabies vaccination and tapeworm treatment are for public health concerns; however there are many diseases your dog might pick up when visiting foreign countries, which you will need to prepare for, but fall outside of the regulatory framework.
 Your OV will be able to advise you about these and what you need to do to prepare your dog.

-You may also find a wealth of information and advice about the PETS Travel Scheme by visiting the PETS Travel web pages on the Department for the Environment, food and Rural Affairs website.
+You may also find information and advice about the PETS Travel Scheme on the Department for the Environment, food and Rural Affairs website.

-The PETS Travel Scheme is primarily designed for dogs entering or re-entering the UK or the rest of Europe.
-However, countries outside of Europe may well have their own importation rules and regulations.
+Countries outside of the UK or Europe may well have their own importation rules and regulations.
 It is therefore advisable to contact the Embassy or Consulate of the country you are planning to visit, to make sure you have all the correct paperwork and procedures in place, so that your journey with your guide or assistance dog is a success.

 You may also find that the appropriate agency in the country you are visiting, designated to manage importation, may have website resources which can help you with this process, as places like Japan and Australia have very strict rules regarding the importation of dogs, with guide and assistance dogs being treated similarly to other pet dogs.